aws-samples/amazon-cloudfront-secure-static-site/README.md

         --output-template-file packaged.template
     ```

-7. Run the following command to deploy the packaged CloudFormation template to a CloudFormation stack:
+7. Run the following command to deploy the packaged CloudFormation template to a CloudFormation stack.
+To optionally deploy the stack with a domain apex skip this section and proceed to [Step 8] below.

     ```shell
     aws --region us-east-1 cloudformation deploy \